VanIseghemThomas/OpenCortex/CorOS-dev-environment/README.md

 ## Running On M1

-To build the dev enviroment on M1 *you must enable Rosseta x86 Emulation* (settings, in development, beta features).
+To build the dev enviroment on M1 *you must enable Rosseta x86 Emulation* (Docker Desktop, Settings, In Development, Beta Features).
-Then you have to pull, build and compose the container in serperate steps, adding the platform flag to each step.
+Then you have to pull, build and compose the container in seperate steps, adding the platform flag to each step.

 Pull the base image: